Trumpeter + Producer | Vancouver, BC

-Malcolm Aiken’s music traverses the rich textures of jazz, world and pop music.
-His latest album, "New Futures" (2016), is dubbed-out jazz with deep grooves, ambient textures and vintage synths.
-A synergy that recalls the sounds of Bob James and electric Miles, with modern beats inspired by J Dilla, Flying Lotus and Robert Glasper.
+Praised for his warm, lyrical tone, Canadian Trumpeter/Producer Malcolm Aiken’s music weaves the sounds of jazz, world and pop.
+His bold new album “New Futures” showcases Malcolm’s three year residency at Guilt & Company, Vancouver’s celebrated live music hub.
+The sound is dubbed-out jazz soul with down tempo grooves, ambient textures, and vintage synths that set the mood for his lyrical trumpet tone.
+A synergy emanates that recalls the sounds of Bob James and electric Miles, with modern beats inspired by J Dilla, Flying Lotus and Robert Glasper.

 Malcolm is featured annually with his groups in concerts across Canada and abroad, recent highlights include performances in Hong Kong, Mexico City, Holland and Hawaii.
 He is a regular performer at the Vancouver International Jazz Festival, the Whistler Music Festival, and the Harmony Arts Festival.

 As an educator, he is an in-demand adjudicator, clinician and pedagogue.
 From 2005-15, he served as director of brass at the award-winning West Vancouver Youth Band, and currently holds faculty positions at the annual Sun Peaks Music Festival, and the Whistler Music Festival.
 He has a Masters degree in ethnomusicology from the University of British Columbia, studied privately in New York and San Francisco, and has led workshops and master classes in Canada and Asia.

 Malcolm is a Stomvi Brass Performing Artist and endorsed by AMT Microphones and Matterhorn Music.
 Follow him on Facebook, Twitter and Instagram